abelardojarab/emacs-config/README.md

 ## Fixes with respect to Spacemacs and Prelude ##

--   *Fixed htmlize* library so it is possible to export code or text segments as formatted HTML
+-   **Fixed htmlize** library so it does not fail to export code or text segments as formatted HTML
--   *Fixed and enabled ECB* - works with Emacs 25 and above
+-   **Fixed and enabled ECB** - fix ECB to work with Emacs 25 and above
--   *Fixed and enabled ergoemacs-mode*, such that it does not invoke (package-initialize) in case there is no Internet connection
+-   **Fixed and enabled ergoemacs-mode**, such that it does not invoke (package-initialize) in case there is no Internet connection
+-   **Fixed usage orgtbl-mode** under markdown-mode so Org tables can be used in markdown documents.
 -   *adviced* (load-theme ') function such that fringe, modeline (powerline) and tabbar colorsets are refreshed after a theme change (improvement over prelude and spacemacs)